ray2501/xqilla/README.md

 # xqilla
-XQilla - C++ implementation of XQuery and XPath 2.0 based on Xerces-C rpm spec
+[XQilla] (http://xqilla.sourceforge.net/HomePage) is is an XQuery and XPath 2 library and command line utility written in C++, implemented on top of the [Xerces-C] (http://xml.apache.org/xerces-c/index.html) library.

+User requires install libxerces-c-devel first:

+    sudo zypper in libxerces-c-devel

 This is XQilla rpm spec for test use.